-I began setting up my Home System by unplugging the cord from my landline phone, which was in the living room, and plugged it into the “WALL JACK” on the back of the base unit.
-Then, I grabbed the telephone cord that came with the system and plugged one end to the base unit's “PHONE” port and the other to the back of my phone.
+I began setting up my Home System by unplugging the cord from my landline phone in the living room and plugging it into the port labeled “Wall Jack” on the back of the base unit.
+Then, I took the telephone cord that came with the system and plugged one end into the base unit's “Phone” port and the other into the back of my phone.
 The final plug-in was the power adaptor, and I made sure not to insert it into a light switch outlet.
-Once that was done, I powered on the base unit by sliding the ON/OFF switch to “ON.”
+Once that was done, I powered on the base unit by sliding the on/off switch to On.

 Now that I've covered my overall experience with ordering and setting up Medical Alert systems, let's take a look at their product lineup and compare system features and prices.

-|At Home Landline||– Two-way speaker communication via in-home base unit
+|Home System (Landline)||– Two-way speaker communication via the in-home base unit

-– Waterproof emergency pendant or bracelet
+– Water-resistant emergency pendant or bracelet

 – Base unit with 24/7 professional monitoring

-|At Home No Landline||– Two-way speaker communication via in-home base unit
+|Home System (Cellular)||– Two-way speaker communication via the in-home base unit

-– Waterproof emergency pendant or bracelet
+– Water-resistant emergency pendant or bracelet

 – Base unit with 24/7 professional monitoring

-|On the Go||– 24/7 professional monitoring
+|Mobile System||– 24/7 professional monitoring

 – Interchangeable neck and wrist options for help buttons